lschimidtc/Personal-Linktree/README.md

 # personal-linktree
-Simple Personal Linktree code with HTML, CSS and Vanilla JavaScript
+Simple Personal Linktree code with HTML and CSS